ypraw/ypraw-blog-source/README.md

 ##### External services

-The starter uses external services for some functions: comments, searching, analytics.
-To use them you have to secure some access data.
-All services are free to use or have generous free tiers big enough for a personal blog.

 Tema ini menggunakan beberapa service untuk beberapa fungsi seperti komentar, pencarian, dan google analitik. untuk mengakses service-service tersebut maka diperlukan beberapa konfigurasi.
 Pada folder root , buatlah sebuah file `.env` dan isikan seperti berikut ini,

 ```text